Hylozoic/hylo-node/README.md

 PROTOCOL=https
 ```

+### Setting up as OpenID Connect provider
+- Run `yarn generate-rsa-key-base64`
+- Copy generated base64 string to .env file: `OIDC_JWK_KEYS=base64key`
+- You can add multipke keys by separating them with a comma

 ### running tests

 Run `yarn test` or `yarn cover`.
 The tests should use a different database (see below), because it creates and drops the database schema on each run.